isomerpages/moe-clementitownsec/_about-us/Full Subject Based Banding (Full SBB).md

 description: ""
 variant: tiptap
 ---
-<p>Our school was one of the Phase 1 schools which started offering Subject-Based
+<p>Our school was one of the FSBB Pilot schools which started offering Subject-Based
 Banding (SBB) in 2017.
 With SBB, students who offer most subjects at G1 or G2 are given the opportunities to offer subjects at a more demanding level from the start of Secondary One if they have performed well in these